Kourtney Schroeder, Psy.D.

 University of Florida, College of Medicine- Jacksonville

-Each article was created with hardwork and I want to acknowledge the dedication from the authors of every piece.
-Huge thank you to each of you!
+A giant thank you to all of the authors who dedicated time and hard work in every article!
 Please do not hesitate to contact me at firstname.lastname@example.org if you have any questions or an idea for a piece (one does not have to be a member to contribute).

 Kourtney Schroeder, Psy.D.

 Editor in Chief, The Health Psychologist